z3nth10n/OCR-tabber/README.md

 ## Requirements

 - Python 3.9+.
 - The Tesseract OCR engine and trained data files for the languages you plan to use.
+The CLI executable is auto-detected from common install locations (including `C:\Program Files\Tesseract-OCR`), or you can pass `--tesseract-cmd`.
-- Python bindings that expose the `tesseract.TessBaseAPI` interface (the original [python-tesseract](https://code.google.com/p/python-tesseract/) bindings work, as do modern forks that support Python 3).
+- Python dependencies: `pip install -r requirements.txt` (installs Pillow and pytesseract).

 Place the `tessdata` directory (or a symbolic link to it) next to `ocr-tab.py`, or pass `--tessdata` to point to your installation.